thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 {% include images-gallery.html imageCollection="notification-center-inbox" %}

+You can also view incoming notifications by clicking on the bell icon in the top right corner of the screen.
+The number next to the icon indicates the number of unread messages.
+Here you can read the notification, mark it as read, or take action by clicking the action button.

+{% include images-gallery.html imageCollection="notification-center-inbox-bell-icon" %}

 ### Sent

 The "Sent" tab displays the status of sent notifications.
 You may use the "Notify again" button to copy an existing notification and send it again.

 {% include images-gallery.html imageCollection="notification-center-sent" %}

 Also, you may investigate issues with the delivery of certain notifications here.
 In case of delivery issues, the corresponding notification row will have information about the recipient who missed the update.
 This typically happens when the email address is wrong, or the phone number is not configured.

+If you decide to delete an outgoing message, it will also be deleted for all recipients.
+This only applies to the Web delivery method.

 ### Recipients